ftrackhq/integrations/doc/introduction/framework/core.rst

 Logs
 ----

-Clients sends notifications to host which is stored in an internal SQLite database valid during the session.
+Clients sends notifications to the host which is stored in an internal SQLite database valid during the session.